40 Best Non-Touristy Things to Do on Hawaiʻi Island (The Big Island)

 The following list is written in no particular order of best or worst, but more importantly, I talk about what NOT to do at the end, such as how to keep your car from getting broken into.
 Don’t skip over the end!

-That being said, when I wrote about Maui, I talked about how big the island was in terms of driving, and while the Island of Hawaiʻi may be much bigger, the roads on the Big Island are significantly less windy.
+On a different note, when I wrote about Maui, I talked about how big the island was in terms of driving, and while the Island of Hawaiʻi may be much bigger, the roads on the Big Island are significantly less windy.

 Moreover, since a drive on the Big Island can take anywhere from 1-3 hours, depending on where you are going, I recommend that you break up your trip with some nights on the Hilo side and some nights on the Kailua-Kona side.